sleepymurph/dmv-publications/README.md

 `docker-compile-env/` subdirectory ([Dockerfile](
 docker-compile-env/Dockerfile)).

-Build the image in the normal way:

-    docker build -t dmv-publications-compile docker-compile-env

-Then run a shell inside the container, with this directory mapped into it as a
+Build and run the image, with this directory mapped into the container's `/home/compile/dmv-publications/` directory:

-volume:
+    docker build -t dmv-thesis-compile thesis-src/ && \

-    docker run -ti --rm \
+    docker run --rm \
         -v $(readlink -f .):/home/compile/dmv-publications/ \
-        dmv-publications-compile

-Then, inside the Docker container, build the documents:

-    cd dmv-publications/doc-src
-    make
+        dmv-thesis-compile

 After the build, `thesis.pdf` and the other documents should be available in this directory, both inside and outside of the Docker container.